Jason Perkins: Professional career

-PBA
+Phoenix Fuel Masters (2017–present)

-Perkins was selected 4th overall by the Phoenix Fuel Masters during the 2017 Draft.
+Perkins was selected 4th overall by the Phoenix Fuel Masters during the 2017 PBA draft.
 He debuted in the Philippine Cup with 10 points, nine rebounds, and two assists in 21 minutes, but struggled with foul trouble as the Fuel Masters went on to lose to the San Miguel Beermen.
 He helped the team gain its first ever twice-to-beat advantage in the quarterfinals as they finished 2nd at the end of eliminations of the 2018 Governors' Cup with an 8-3 W-L record but they lost to the Meralco Bolts in two straight games.
 At season's end, he was named Rookie of the Year after averaging 12.1 points.
 6.6 rebounds and 1.5 assists and the All-Rookie team.

 In the 2019 Philippine Cup, Perkins matched up against his former college teammate Abu Tratter, who was playing for the Blackwater Elite.
 He only had 15 points that game, but they got the win over the Elite.
 Against the Magnolia Hotshots, he hit a corner three with 19.1 seconds left and a free throw to seal a comeback win for Phoenix.
 He later played in the Rookies/Sophomores vs. Juniors game, and was also an All-Star.
 During the quarterfinals against the Alaska Aces, he set a new career-high of 31 points, leading Phoenix to its first-ever semifinals.
 In the semifinals, they lost to the Beermen in five games out of a best-of-seven series.

 In the 2020 Philippine Cup, he had 30 points and eight rebounds against the Rain or Shine Elastopainters to help the Fuel Masters secure the #2 seed.
 They edged the Hotshots in the first round, but its finals aspirations fell short as the Fuel Masters lost to the TNT Katropa in the knockout game of the semifinals.

 In the 2021 Philippine Cup, he had 28 points to end the Terrafirma Dyip's three-game winning streak.
 In the 2021 Governors' Cup, he had only 11 points and nine rebounds as the Hotshots ended Phoenix's season.

 Before the start of the 2022–23 Commissioner's Cup, Perkins had season-ending injury on his knee.
 However, he was cleared by doctors to play again nearly two months after surgery.